Ada-Developers-Academy/daily-curriculum/week18/friday/fix-url.md

     "start": "http-server ../blahg-with-students -a 0.0.0.0 -p 8000 "

-##3) Update the relative file paths in our `layout.html`
+##3) Update the relative file paths in our `index.html`

-Now that `layout.html` is in a different directory, we need to update our relative pahts to this file. before, `./` was `views`; now, `./` is `blahg`.
+Now that `index.html` is in a different directory, we need to update our relative paths to this file. before, `./` was `views`; now, `./` is `blahg`.

-Open up `layout.html` in your text editor.
+Open up `index.html` in your text editor.
 You should have four `script` tags.
 Let's update the relative paths: instead of navigating up to the directory with `../`, we'll need to navigate down.